khornlund/aptos2019-blindness-detection/README.rst

 Tight Crop
 **********
 The test set images looked quite different from the training set, so I tried a *tight* cropping method to try to make the training examples more similar to the test set.
+I implemented this on the final day of the competition and didn't use a submission to evaluate it independently - I just took a chance and included it in my final ensemble.

 .. image:: ./resources/tightcrop.png